almodroid/Dell-vostro-5471-hackintosh/README.md

 None! until now

 credits:
-Apple for the butifull System
+Apple for the beautiful System
-acanditha for Opencore bootloader
+Acidanthera, Rehabman and Daliansky for thier hard work